Here's How to Drain and Backwash Pools Properly:

 Take care when using pool water on landscaping since it contains more salt and chlorine than tap water.
 Bermuda grass and Oleanders can be watered without much problem, but avoid using this water on citrus, hibiscus, or other salt-sensitive plants.
 Also, avoid spraying the water directly onto leaves or watering the same area repeatedly.

 If you have to drain a large amount of water - such as emptying the whole pool - put it down the home's sewer clean-out.
-The clean-out usually is located next to the house at the point closest to the city sewer line and usually outside a bathroom or the kitchen.
+The clean-out is usually located next to the house at the point closest to the city sewer line and usually outside a bathroom or the kitchen.
 On some older homes, the clean-out is located in the wall.
 On other homes, it is at ground level, but may be hidden by landscaping.
-Older homes usually have only one opening, while new ones have two clean-out pipes leading to the sewer line.
+Older homes usually have only one opening, while newer ones have two clean-out pipes leading to the sewer line.
 A threaded cap, usually black and 3 to 4 inches in diameter, covers the opening.
-If your neighborhood has alleys, your clean-out probably is in your back yard.
+If your neighborhood has alleys, your clean-out is probably in your back yard.
 If there is no alley, it may be in the front or side yard.
 If you cannot locate it, or a sidewalk or a patio has covered it, consult a plumber about installing one.

 Caution: Using a clean-out in the wall is risky and the potential for water backing up into the home is great.